Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter: Introduction

 This is a challenging scenario for self-adjusting the offspring population size~$\lambda$ since too small values of $\lambda$ can easily make the algorithm decrease its current fitness, moving away from the optimum.
 For static values of ${\lambda \le (1-\varepsilon) \log_{\frac{e}{e-1}} n}$, for any constant $\varepsilon > 0$, we know that the optimisation time is exponential with high probability~\cite{Rowe2014}.
 Moreover, too large values for $\lambda$ can waste function evaluations and blow up the optimisation time.

-We consider a self-adjusting version of the \ocl called $(1,\{F^{1/s}\lambda, \lambda/F \})$~EA (\saocl) that uses a success-based rule.
+We consider a self-adjusting version of the \ocl that uses a success-based rule.
+Following the naming convention from \cite{DoerrSurvey2020} the algorithm is called self-adjusting $(1,\{F^{1/s}\lambda, \lambda/F \})$~EA (\saocl).
 For an update strength $F$ and a success rate $s$, in a generation where no improvement in fitness is found, $\lambda$ is increased by a factor of $F^{1/s}$ and in a successful generation, $\lambda$ is divided by a factor~$F$.
 If one out of $s+1$ generations is successful, the value of $\lambda$ is maintained.
 The case $s=4$ is the famous one-fifth success rule \cite{Rechenberg1973,KMH04}.

 We ask whether the \saocl is able to find and maintain suitable parameter values of $\lambda$ throughout the run, despite the lack of elitism and without knowledge of the problem in hand.